 What we often neglect, when we think of love, is our need to fully love ourselves, not in a selfish manner, but because we care, because we matter, and because we want to be the best version of ourselves possible.
 We must work on ourselves, discover our deepest purpose, and learn to love our true nature before we can attempt to grow in love with another.
 The problem is that real, dedicated self-work is hard to commit to, and many of us lack the motivation to get started.
 In many ways, we’re also conditioned to take the easy way out.

 Modern society has eliminated many of the stressors of daily life.
 Food is available right around the corner, water flows freely from the taps, and most of us have a sturdy roof over our heads.
-While the lack of “survival responsibilities” should serve to give us the space and free time to engage in this crucial self-reflection, most of us find it easier to direct our attention towards a TV or a computer.
+While the lack of “survival responsibilities” should serve to give us space and free time to engage in this crucial self-reflection, most of us find it easier to direct our attention towards a TV or a computer.
 But, by doing so, we sever our connection to both Nature and our own hearts.
 We allow our desire for instant gratification to overcome our need to critically analyze our situation, our happiness, our emotional stability, and the health of our physical bodies.

-Sadly, many of us utilize our free time to pursue activities that provide brief, short-term relief, rather than considering how we might holistically change our vibrational routine to invite health, happiness, and love into our lives.
+Sadly, many of us utilize our free time to pursue activities that provide a brief, short-term relief, rather than considering how we might holistically change our vibrational routine to invite health, happiness, and love into our lives.
 By diving into our Self, we step back and consciously notice our desires and emotions.
 In turn, we become more conscious of our physical world, and the other human beings inhabiting our planet.
-Conscious observation of the Self, and our planet, is absolutely necessary if we wish to continue this momentum towards a brighter, more loving, more compassionate future.
+Conscious observation of the Self and our planet is absolutely necessary if we wish to continue this momentum towards a brighter, more loving, more compassionate future.

 Of course, whether or not we commit to doing this is a simple question of motivation.
 Many of us are content with lives we are leading, but if we truly love ourselves, we will not settle for simply being content.
-We will passionately want to work on our Self because we know that doing so will help us show up in the world as our full and honest Self, not only for our own selfish needs, but for those around us as well.
+We will passionately want to work on our Self because we know that doing so will help us show up in the world as our full and honest Self, not only for our own selfish needs but for those around us as well.

 Loving your Self is not about selfish indulgence.
 It requires a comprehensive understanding of your strengths and weaknesses.
 We must learn to understand the whole package in order to learn how to love and appreciate our entire existence.
 For each of us, self-love is an entirely independent experiment.
 While you can read every “How-To” piece on the Internet, the motivation must be internal and the path must be uniquely yours.
 No one else is capable of walking your path for you.